tans105/RentManagerServer/README.md

 You can either use postman or you can checkout my other repository [RENT MANAGER CLIENT](https://github.com/tans105/RentManagerClient.git) which is angular based project.
 You can use below credentials to see it working

-email : tanmayawasthi105@gmail.com
+userId : ADM0000000001
 password : password

 ## Running

 It is a standard Maven project and can be imported into your favorite IDE.
 You run the example by starting the WebApplication class (it has a main) and navigating to http://localhost:8080/.

+#Pre-requisite

+Install postgres -> goto /resources/RentalManager.sql -> All the required tables and row creations are added there